occamshub-dev/occams-otel-collector/README.md

 ## Overview

-Occamshub OpenTelemetry Collector distribution (_OTEL Collector_), is an Occamshub version of the upstream __OTEL Collector__ to send telemetry data, Metrics, Logs and Trances to supported backends.
+Occamshub OpenTelemetry Collector distribution, is an Occamshub version of the upstream __OTEL Collector__ to send telemetry data, Metrics, Logs and Trances to supported backends which includes core, contrib and custom components.

 **What is the OTEL Collector?**